Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Address 010 and 011, TADD HIGH** (The registers at this address have exactly the same effect with the M64282FP sensor)
 - **Register C:** Exposure time in 65535 (0xFFFF, 2x8 bits) increments of 16 µs.
 Maximal exposure is 1048 ms if the clock signal is set to 500 khz, recommend frequency.
 Downclocking is possible to increase exposure time but overcloking gives image with artifacts (top of the image becomes more and more dark with increasing frequency).
 Without image enhancement, 0x0010 is the minimal exposure recommended.
 With image enhancement, 0x0020 is the minimal exposure recommended (0x0030 for the M64283FP).
 Using values below these creates images with very strong artifacts.
+C = 0x0000 is forbidden.

 **Address 100, TADD HIGH** (The registers P3-P0 at this address have exactly the same effect with the M64282FP sensor.
 SH and AZ does not exist in the M64282FP sensor)